|

 Be aware of how commands transfer values from the record to local variables and vice-versa:

-COMPUTE or PUT VARS can be used in record blocks to update database variables.
+can be used in record blocks to update database variables.
 The database variables can only be updated in a retrieval in update mode.
 If the computed variable is a common or record variable, the value of the expression is assigned to it and the database value is modified.

-COMPUTE or GET VARS can be used to transfer the value of a database variable to a local variable.
-GET VARS implicitly defines a local variable with the same definition as the database variable as well transferring the value, whereas COMPUTE simply assigns the value.
+simply assigns the value.
 When a record variable is referred to in an expression, the record variable is used even if a local variable of the same name exists.

 RECORD IS

-RECORD IS Accesses a record if it exists.
+Accesses a record if it exists.
 If it does not exist and the retrieval is not in UPDATE mode, the RECORD IS block is skipped.
 In UPDATE mode, a new record is created.

-OLD RECORD IS Accesses an existing record.
-If the specified record does not exist, the OLD REC IS block is skipped.
+Accesses an existing record.
+If the specified record does not exist, the OLD REC IS block is skipped. |

-name | number The record name or number.
-This must be specified.
+| The record name or number.
+This must be specified. |

-value list A list of values expressed as constants, variable names or array references.
+| A list of values expressed as constants, variable names or array references.
 Each element in the list represents a value for a keyfield.
 Specify the values in sequence to match keyfields in the order defined in the schema.
 Specify a valid value for every keyfield of the record type.
 If any keyfield is missing or undefined, the record block is skipped.
-If the record type being accessed has no keyfields, specify the command without a value list.
+If the record type being accessed has no keyfields, specify the command without a value list. |

-LOCK Specifies record level locking for concurrent operations.
+| Specifies record level locking for concurrent operations. |

 DELETE RECORD

-DELETE RECORD Deletes the current record.
+Deletes the current record.

-A record can only be deleted in UPDATE mode.
+mode.
 Deleting a record requires write security at an equal or higher level to the record write security level.
 It also requires write security at an equal or higher level to the highest write security level of any variable in the record.
 For example, the following deletes all record type 3 records that were updated at update level 47:

-END RETRIEVAL
+END PROCESS

-END RECORD [IS]
+RECORD

-END PROCESS RECORD
+terminates PROCESS RECORD

-END PROCESS JOURNAL
+END PROCESS

 END JOURNAL RECORD

-END JOURNAL RECORD terminates JOURNAL RECORD blocks.
+terminates JOURNAL RECORD

-REC is a synonym for RECORD.
+is a synonym for RECORD

 EXIT RECORD

-Terminates processing of the current record block and transfers control to the first statement following the END RECORD.
+Terminates processing of the current record block and transfers control to the first statement following the END RECORD

-REC is a synonym for RECORD.
+is a synonym for RECORD

 NEXT RECORD

 Terminates processing of the current record and retrieves the next record if it exists.
-REC is a synonym for RECORD.
-The following example processes only the males in the database.
+REC

-.
-IFNOT (GENDER = 1) NEXT REC |- go to next rec if not male
+RETRIEVAL PROCESS CASES .
+PROCESS RECORD EMPLOYEE .
+IFNOT (GENDER = 1) NEXT REC |- go to next rec if not male .
+WRITE NAME SSN BIRTHDAY .
+END REC END CASE END RETRIEVAL

 PREVIOUS RECORD